-No. There are regular deadlines for dropping or withdrawing from courses.
+No. There are regular deadlines for dropping or withdrawing from courses (see Drop/Withdrawal Dates).
 Students who have valid reasons for requesting late withdrawals should contact the Science Information Centre as soon as problems arise.
 Students who wish to drop a course because they're failing or not doing as well as they had hoped will not have their request granted.

 What happens if I am registered in an honours program and I fail a course?

 Normally, you'll no longer be eligible for an honours program.
 In order to stay registered in Honours, you must obtain special permission from the Associate Dean.
 Otherwise, if there is a Major option, you may switch to the Major program.
 If there is no Major option, then you must switch to an entirely different program that will help you achieve your academic goals.